Discover Venice Italy

 6) The Bridge of Sighs

-Two other Venice attractions that are often considered as "must see" sights are the Saint Marks Bell Tower (Campanile di San Marco) and the Academia Bridge.
+Two other Venice attractions that are often considered as "must see" sights are the Saint Marks Bell Tower (Campanile di San Marco) and the Accademia Bridge.

-In my opinion the bridge can be crossed off the "things to do in Venice" list as an overrated nonentity.
+In my opinion the bridge can be crossed off the "things you have to do in Venice" list as it is hugely overrated.
+The best thing about the bridge is the view out over the Grand Canal which is gorgeous.

-The bell tower is definitely worth the trip to the top but if there is a long wait which, particularly during the summer months, is normally the case then don’t bother.
+The beautiful bell tower though is definitely worth the trip to the top and the view across Venice is breathtaking.

 Best Places to Stay in Venice

-Venice is an elegant city and you surely deserve to feel as special here as the city itself.
+Like to feel as special as Venice itself?
 Make those Venetian dreams come true, simply stay at one of the wonderfully elegant hotels that best epitomize the history and style of the city.

 If you are on a tighter budget then my advice is to stay in one of the outer sestriere (suburbs).

-Venice is full of splendid luxury hotels.
-Hotels like the Cipriani, the Danieli and the Venice Metropole Hotel.
+Venice is full of splendid luxury hotels, hotels like the Cipriani, the Danieli and the Metropole Hotel.
 I once rated the Cipriani and Danieli to be the best hotels in Venice.
-Now I prefer the Bauer Palladio Hotel & Spa - a very special place indeed with far friendlier service and a place to enjoy the luxury we all deserve.
+Now I prefer the Gritti Palace.

 A really superb hotel, with very reasonable rates is the Foscari Palace Hotel (click to read more).
 The hotel is in Cannaregio, right on the Grand Canal and a short walk to all the main tourist attractions.
-The fact that you get to spend your stay in Venice in a 16th century palace is just the cherry on top.
+The fact that you get to stay in a 16th century palace is just the cherry on top.

 Walking is really the only way you can discover the secret places of Venice.

-Walking tours of Venice can be done independently though some very good organized walks are available.
+Walking tours of Venice can be done independently though some very good organized walks (sometimes combined with boat trips) are available.

 Want to do it yourself?
 Then my advice is to just get completely lost.
 Venice is the perfect city to do this.
 You'll be amazed at how many interesting places you discover.